 Orange Marmalade

 Orange marmalade is a versatile, delicious, and quick substitute for orange extract.
-It’s especially good in savory recipes like sauces, and marinades. or glazes.
 Classic orange marmalade is simply cooked orange fruit, citruses like lemon, water, and some sugar.
-Oranges contain natural pectin that thickens the marmalade without the need for additives.
+The oranges contain natural pectin that thickens the marmalade without the need for additives.
+You may also want to thin out the marmalade in the liquid of your dish by adding a tablespoon of it directly in place of a few drops of orange extract.

 Other Citrus Extracts